cran/PowerUpR/README.md

 [![Total Downloads](http://cranlogs.r-pkg.org/badges/grand-total/PowerUpR)](http://cranlogs.r-pkg.org/badges/grand-total/PowerUpR)

 To install `PowerUpR` package
 ```{r}
 install.packages("PowerUpR")
 ```
+For an example describing how to use `PowerUpR` package click [vignettes](http://rpubs.com/metinbulus/powerupr_vignettes) or go to *vignettes* folder.

 `PowerUpR` is an implementation of *PowerUp!* in R environment (R Core Team, 2016). *PowerUp!* is a statistical power analysis tool to calculate minimum detectable effect size (MDES) and top level minimum required sample size (MRSS)